State Of Play

 One of the challenges we’ve had these past months is due to the end-of-life support for the Havok Vision Engine (was Trinigy Vision Engine prior to the Havok purchase in 2011) which we used as our baseline engine.
 Not only is Havok no longer licensing (it doesn’t even appear on the website anymore) it, but the development of next-gen console (PS4, XBox One) versions of that engine was in a state of flux – right up until it was “no longer planned”.
 Thinking that Microsoft’s acquisition (in Q4 2015) of Havok from Intel would rekindle those efforts, sadly, that hasn’t happened – yet.
 So, for all intent and purposes, HVE is deprecated and dead.
 And we simply couldn’t wait.

-Which means that going forward, we have had to make the decision to port the underlying base engine (Vision Engine) to another comparable middleware engine.
-We looked at a few, almost settling for Unity 5 but decided to go with Unreal Engine 4 instead; mostly due to it’s C++ core and component system which closely matche ours; thus making it an easier task.
+Which means that going forward, we have had to make the decision to port the underlying base engine (Havok Vision Engine) to another comparable middleware engine.
+We looked at a few engines, but decided to go with Unreal Engine 4 due to it’s core and component system closely matching our custom built engine.